 - Emphasize the new findings in the paper and clinical implications.

-- Size: As an end compressed product the submitted image should be no larger than 18 cm (7 inches) square.
+- Size: The submitted document should be no larger than 18 cm (7 inches) square.

 - Font: Prefer a san serif font that is no less than 12 point.
 Use the largest font size possible without distorting the figure.